keitaroyam/yamtbx/doc/kamo-en.md

 ```

 NOTE that for non-reverse-phi beamline (most beamlines other than SPring-8), do not forget to give `reverse_phi=false`.
 Vertically installed goniometer is not supported now.

+## Citations

+### How to cite the use of KAMO

+As the paper is in preparation, please refer to this documentation URL: https://github.com/keitaroyam/yamtbx/blob/master/doc/kamo-en.md

+### Researches which used KAMO

+* Abe *et al.* (2017) "Crystal Engineering of Self-Assembled Porous Protein Materials in Living Cells." *ACS Nano* doi: [10.1021/acsnano.6b06099](http://doi.org/10.1021/acsnano.6b06099) PDB: [5GQM](http://www.rcsb.org/pdb/explore/explore.do?structureId=5GQM) [5GQN](http://www.rcsb.org/pdb/explore/explore.do?structureId=5GQN)

 ## Version hisotry
 Dates when the code became available on GitHub are shown